Contributing Code with Pull Requests

 Change the Default Branch

-bugfix-2.0.x is the work branch for our next release.
-For convenience you should change the “Default Branch” to
+dev-2.1.x branch for new features for the next point release.
+We recommend you change the “Default Branch” in your fork to

-bugfix-2.0.x in your fork to make it easier to do Pull Requests later.
+bugfix-2.0.x to make it easier to do Pull Requests later.

 Click on the branches tab to view all branches in your fork.